Date: 28 February 2014. Food in Foil.

 This year,

-as you prepare for life afloat, it's time to test the waters so to
+as you prepare for life afloat, it is time to test the waters so to

 speak.
 Many food items now come in foil packets.
 I prefer

-that packaging for tuna fish and salmon as there's less trash to dispose
+that packaging for tuna fish and salmon as there is less trash to dispose

 Still, the